WeAreManda/ml_client/README.md

-# GcfRuby
+# GcfRuby : simple predictions with google cloud functions

 This gem allows interaction within ruby code with various APIs hosted in google cloud functions.
+It is primarly designed to predict results of machine learning models and works synchronously (for light predictions) or asynchronously (for heavier predictions).

 ## Installation